leotrimvojvoda/todo/README.md

 #To be implemented
 * Search
 * Profile Settings: Change password, delete profile
+* UI improvements, and more feedback for the user

 # Known Bugs
-* New user registration repository confilct
-* Edit note
+* None